 Commercial/Industrial Direct Load Control Program - Remotely control central air conditioners during periods of high peak demand or supply-side constraints.
-Participants will receive on-going financial incentives.26
+Participants will receive on-going financial incentives.

-Commercial/Industrial Super Peak Time-of-Use Program - Commercial and industrial customers voluntarily agree to decrease power usage during times of peak demand, in exchange for financial incentives.27 technology, such as energy storage systems, that permanently shift or eliminate load would be eligible.30
+Commercial/Industrial Super Peak Time-of-Use Program - Commercial and industrial customers voluntarily agree to decrease power usage during times of peak demand, in exchange for financial incentives.

 Demand Response Aggregator Contracts - PECO will establish contracts with Curtailment Service Providers, who in turn will recruit PECO customers to deliver demand reduction targets.
-The load reduction will be offered during the 100 top hours of peak demand.
-28 techniques on distribution feeders, resulting in lower service voltage levels, which in turn will reduce the associated energy consumption and demand.
-31
+The load reduction will be offered during the 100 top hours of peak demand. $^{28}$

 Distributed Energy Resources Program - PECO will tap backup generation systems during top 100 peak hours.
-Participants will be eligible to receive up to \$210/kW for equipment, maintenance, upgrades, and/or installations.29 Permanent Local Reduction Program - Encourage customers to permanently move electricity usage from peak to off-peak times on an on-going basis.
-Any
+Participants will be eligible to receive up to \$210/kW for equipment, maintenance, upgrades, and/or installations.

+Permanent Local Reduction Program - Encourage customers to permanently move electricity usage from peak to off-peak times on an on-going basis.
+Any technology, such as energy storage systems, that permanently shift or eliminate load would be eligible.